 Simple English definitions for legal terms

-Read a random definition: expiration date
+Read a random definition: normal balance

 Excess jurisdiction is when a court goes beyond its power.
 This can happen in three ways: when the court deals with something it has no power to handle, when it deals with someone it has no power over, or when it issues a judgment or order it has no power to make.
 This can result in a violation of someone's constitutional rights, even if the court followed the correct procedures.